 Truck drivers that enter construction zones that are on tight time schedules or that are fatigued from driving long hours can be dangerous to both those working in the zones and to occupants of other vehicles around them.
 Although there are limitations on a number of hours truck drivers can be behind the wheel, even when they adhere to these regulations they may have been driving for 10 or more hours in a day, driving up to 70 hours a week.
 There can also be pressure put on these drivers by trucking companies to deliver their loads quickly to increase profits, making it more likely for them to speed or not take the breaks they need.

 Complexity Of Construction Zone Truck Accidents

-A truck accident in a road or highway work zone can be devastating not just for the car that is impacted, but also the workers and other motorists in the area.
+A truck accident on a road or highway work zone can be devastating not just for the car that is impacted, but also the workers and other motorists in the area.
 Rosenfeld Injury Lawyers knows the destruction an out of control semi can impose when a truck crashes into a series of stopped cars or workers in the adjacent area.
-Our law firm has a history of significant recovers for these types of accidents and will do what is necessary to do the same for you.
+Our law firm has a history of obtaining a significant recovery for each of these types of accidents and will do what is necessary to do the same for you.
 We have a team of accident investigators and engineers who can be deployed to the scene of an accident within hours.
 Contact us now and begin the process of getting a truck accident law firm working for you.

 Discover more information about truck accidents in road construction zones: